Open-EO/openeo.org/documentation/1.0/python/index.md

 # Python Client

-This How-To page will give you just a simple overview of the capabilities of the Python client.
+This Getting Started guide will give you just a simple overview of the capabilities of the Python client.
-For a more detailed introduction or if you are already certain that you want to use the Python client we recommend to visit directly the [official documentation](https://open-eo.github.io/openeo-python-client/).
+For a more detailed introduction or if you are pretty confident in Python client we recommend to visit directly the [official documentation](https://open-eo.github.io/openeo-python-client/).

 ## Installation